Considerations and Limitations

-- If you plan to restore database items from an Active Directory Domain Services server running Microsoft Windows ReFS, consider that a Veeam backup server or a management console must be installed on Microsoft Windows Server 2012 or higher.
-To restore from a server running Microsoft Windows ReFS 3.x, a Veeam backup server or a management console must be installed on Microsoft Windows Server 2016.
+- If you plan to restore database items from an Active Directory Domain Services server running Microsoft Windows ReFS, consider that the Veeam backup server or management console must be installed on a machine that runs Microsoft Windows Server 2012 or later.

 - Restore of Group Policy objects, AD-integrated DNS records and objects from the Configuration Partition is supported in the Enterprise and Enterprise Plus editions only.